 With the growth in bilateral trade between India and China in the last few years, numerous Indian companies have started setting up operations in China.
-Some of the prominent Indian companies that function is China are Aurobindo Pharma, Dr. Reddy’s Laboratories, Matrix Pharma, Bharat Forge, Infosys, TCS, APTECH, Wipro, Mahindra Satyam, Dr. Reddy’s, Essel Packaging, Suzlon Energy, Reliance Industries, SUNDARAM Fasteners, Mahindra & Mahindra, TATA Sons, etc.
+Some of the prominent Indian companies that function in China are Aurobindo Pharma, Dr. Reddy’s Laboratories, Matrix Pharma, Bharat Forge, Infosys, TCS, APTECH, Wipro, Mahindra Satyam, Dr. Reddy’s, Essel Packaging, Suzlon Energy, Reliance Industries, SUNDARAM Fasteners, Mahindra & Mahindra, TATA Motors, etc.

 Chinese Companies in India

 A huge number of Chinese companies have established their offices and are operating in India.
 A large number of Chinese state-owned companies in the field of machinery and infrastructure construction have won projects in India and have opened project offices in India.
-These companies include Sinosteel, Shougang International, Baoshan Iron & Steel Ltd, Sany Heavy Industry Ltd, Chongqing Lifan Industry Ltd, etc. Several Chinese electronic, IT and hardware manufacturing companies are also operating in India.
-Huawei Technologies, ZTE, TCL, Haier etc. all are operating in India.
+These companies include Sinosteel, Shougang International, Baoshan Iron & Steel Ltd, Sany Heavy Industry Ltd, Chongqing Lifan Industry Ltd, etc. Several Chinese electronic, IT, and hardware manufacturing companies are also operating in India.
+Huawei Technologies, ZTE, TCL, Haier, etc. all are operating in India.
 Today, Chinese mobile handset companies occupy almost 50% of the Indian mobile handset market.